elenaspb2019/kubernetes-migration/README.md

 ## Run <a name="run"></a>

-Now you or anyone else can run you application from scratch with a single command.
+Now you or anyone else can run your application with a single command.

 To run (and pull if needed) Docker image you can use [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) command